acdick/cruise_industry_blue_ocean_strategy/README.md

 A strategic cycle of 15 years is assumed to be an appropriate impact horizon for this study, aligned with the operating lives of newbuild ships and vessels repurposed mid-cycle.

 **Key Focal Issue**<br>
-The key focal issue of this research study is thus articulated in the following query:
+The key focal issue of this research study is articulated in the following query:

 *How can the cruise industry maintain steady growth through 2035 by developing opportunities in new market space?*